Jae1-alt/c7_250915_simple_ec2/README.md

 Once the apply is complete, check the outputs to get the public IP address of your new web server!

-With a default web server that looks like the following:
+With a default web server that looks something like the following:

 ![](attachment/3c2d1e0f0e3abff44a5949bde2fe29a1.png)